xlisp/claude-code-mcp/README.md

+# How to design one claude-code-mcp?

+* Code generation and editing
+* Code review and analysis
+* Debugging and troubleshooting
+* File system operations
+* Shell command execution
+* Project exploration and understanding

+---

 # Claude Code MCP

 Claude Code MCP is an implementation of [Claude Code](https://gist.github.com/transitive-bullshit/487c9cb52c75a9701d312334ed53b20c) as a [Model Context Protocol (MCP)](https://modelcontextprotocol.io) server.
 This project allows you to use Claude Code's powerful software engineering capabilities through the standardized MCP interface.